-Source: http://commons.wikimedia.org/ wiki/File:Victor_of_Aveyron.jpg. respects she behaved more like a child of 6 months than one of more than 6 years.
+Source: http://commons.wikimedia.org/wiki/File:Victor\of\Aveyron.jpg.

+Shortly after Anna was discovered, another girl, called Isabelle, was found in similar circumstances at age 6.
+She was also born out of wedlock and lived alone with her mother in a dark room isolated from the rest of the mother's family.
+Because her mother was mute, Isabelle did not learn to speak, although she did communicate with her mother via some simple gestures.
+When she was finally found, she acted like a wild animal around strangers, and in other respects she behaved more like a child of 6 months than one of more than 6 years.
 When first shown a ball, she stared at it, held it in her hand, and then rubbed an adult's face with it.
 Intense training afterward helped Isabelle recover, and 2 years later she had reached a normal speaking level for a child her age (Davis, 1940).
 Davis, K. (1940).
 Extreme social isolation of a child.
 American Journal of Sociology, 45, 554-565.

-The cases of Anna and Isabelle show that extreme isolation-or, to put it another way, lack of socialization-deprives children of the obvious and not-so-obvious qualities that make them human and in other respects retards their social, cognitive, and emotional development.
+These cases of feral children show that extreme isolation-or, to put it another way, lack of socialization-deprives children of the obvious and not-so-obvious qualities that make them human and in other respects retards their social, cognitive, and emotional development.
 A series of famous experiments by psychologists Harry and Margaret Harlow (1962) Harlow, H. F., & Harlow, M. K. (1962).
 Social deprivation in monkeys.
 Scientific American, 207, 137-146. reinforced the latter point by showing it to be true of monkeys as well.
 The Harlows studied rhesus monkeys that had been removed from their mothers at birth; some were raised in complete isolation, while others were given fake mothers made of cloth and wire with which to cuddle.
-Neither group developed normally, although the monkeys cuddling with the fake mothers fared somewhat better than those who were totally isolated.
+Neither group developed normally, although the monkeys cuddling with the fake mothers fared somewhat better than those that were totally isolated.
 In general, the monkeys were not able to interact later with other monkeys, and female infants abused their young when they became mothers.
 The longer their isolation, the more the monkeys' development suffered.
 By showing the dire effects of social isolation, the Harlows' experiment reinforced the significance of social interaction for normal development.
 Combined with the tragic examples of feral children, their experiments remind us of the critical importance of socialization and social interaction for human society.